ewa-edun/EcoBuddy_OLD/README.md

 **🚀 Let's make Nigeria greener, one recycled item at a time!** 🌱♻️

 ## Pages/Fixes to do
-- Poster still showing annonymous even though im logged in.
+EDUCATION PAGE
+   - All the 3 cards on the education (article reads, discussions, knowledge), COMMUNITY PAGE
+   - All the 3 cards on the  community page (members, challenges, current tier).
+ECO REWARDS PAGE
+   - available rewardss, points gotten,
+   - All the 3 cards on the ecorewards (available points, data earned, current tier), PROFILE PAGE
+   - profile levels and achievements (eco warrior and the likes),
    - Find a solution to why profile images are saying network error from supabase.

-- Firestore.
-   - Integerate in Leaderboard for game and waste recycled,
+HOME PAGE
-   - All the 3 cards on the home (data earned, waste recycled, current tier), ecorewards (available points, data earned, current tier), education (article reads, discussions, knowledge), community page (members, challenges, current tier).
+   - All the 3 cards on the home (data earned, waste recycled, current tier),
-   - available rewardss, points gotten, rewards claimed and method of claiming,
-   - profile levels and achievements (eco warrior and the likes),
+   - Recent Activity on home page.
+WASTE HISTORY PAGE
    - waste history,
+CLAIM REWARDS PAGE
+   - rewards claimed and method of claiming,
    - phone number/bank account on claim rewards page.
-   - Recent Activity on home page.
+WASTE SCHEDULE PAGE
+   - Amount of kg waste converted to points.

 - Need API's
    - to handle claim rewards for both data and cash.